mikkokallio/gomokuai/doc/weekly-report-2.md

 ## How is the program progressing?

-The basic structure is mostly there.
-I've also tried to make it easier to test different AI configurations.
+Besides the AI development, the basic structure of the program is mostly there.
+I've also parametrized the AI to make it easier to test different configurations.

 ## What did I learn this week?

 The most important learning is regarding how to make a-b pruning more effective.
-It's also very useful to simply remove branches that cannot win (you have to counter threats or you lose)
+It's also very useful to simply remove branches that don't respond to threats because a few turns later, that player would lose.

 ## What was unclear or has been challenging?